damondouglas/apache-beam-meetup-seattle-2020-03/README.md

 # About
 This is the repository for the 2020-03-02 Apache Beam Meetup.
+The slides for the presentation may be found here: http://bit.ly/apache-beam-meetup-seattle-2020-03

 # What problem does this solve?